ERISA Benefits Claims Attorneys

 The Employee Retirement Income Security Act of 1974 (ERISA) is the federal law that establishes minimum standards for most voluntarily established retirement and health plans in private industry.
 ERISA protects employee benefit plan participants by requiring the disclosure of relevant information to beneficiaries, ensuring fiduciaries do not misuse assets, and providing remedies and access to federal courts.

 The complicated nature of the ERISA claims process not only makes an attorney critical for a person, but also a lawyer who understands the ERISA process and is actively involved in it.
-Many attorneys who largely handle Social Security Disability Insurance will also accept ERISA claims but may not give the cases the full time they deserve.

 The handling of any ERISA claim is critical because there are a number of very important concerns in these cases.
 ERISA is often governed by very strict and confusing time limits, so appeal rights need to be preserved in the most appropriate fashion.